obenland/wp-display-header/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Improved user experience when current theme does not support custom headers, on activation of the plugin.
+* Deprecated settings functions for WP Save Custom Header in preparation for overhaul in v2.0.0
+* Updated utility class

 = 1.5.2 =
 * Fixed a bug, where a selected header wouldn't override the default selection on posts pages.